European Community number: List numbers

-European Chemicals Agency (ECHA) also applies the EC number format to what it calls "List number".
-The number are assigned under the REACH Regulation without being legally recognised.
-Hence, they are not official because they have not been published in the Official Journal of the European Union.
-List numbers are administrative tools only and shall not be used for any official purposes.
+The European Chemicals Agency (ECHA) applies a format similar to the EC number to what it calls "List number".
+The number is assigned under the REACH and CLP regulations without being legally recognised.
+They are not considered official identifiers because they have not been published in the Official Journal of the European Union.
+List numbers are administrative tools and shall not be used for any official purposes.